The Bearable Starter Pack | 7 useful things to know on day one

 There’s a lot you can track in Bearable!
 Use the Edit button at the bottom of your homepage to reorganize the sections to suit your unique tracking needs.

-There is also an +Add/Edit button at the bottom of many sections, such as Symptoms and Factors, which allow you to add to, reorder and edit categories and the more specific contents within each section.
+There is also an +Add/Edit button in the menu in the top right corner of many sections on your home screen, such as Symptoms and Factors, which allow you to add to, reorder and edit categories and the more specific contents within each section.

 💡 2.
 Track the things you think impact your health